Over the past few years I’ve personally built hundreds of membership sites of all shapes and sizes. Through that process, I’ve learned that:

 Membership sites can also include sites that offer access to in-person activities.
 Consider a fitness or yoga studio that charges a recurring fee for access to their classes.

-While all of these product types may feel distinctly different, they all typically rely on a membership site in order to operate and sign up new members.
+While all of these product types may feel distinctly different, they all typically rely on a membership management software in order to operate and sign up new members.
 The products and guidance listed in this guide will help you build any of these types of membership sites.

 Don’t build a membership site for the sake of building a membership site.
 Yes, this can be a wonderful way to build your financial freedom but if you don’t have a clear sense of how you can deliver enough value to a specific group of people to warrant charging membership fees, this whole process will be a giant waste of time.